jrliv/100-days-of-code/log.md

 **Today's Progress**: Worked more with Hugo and played with a few themes for my blog.
 Learning more about the structure and how things tie together.

 **Thoughts:** I assumed using a static site generator would be really fast and easy but the learning curve was a little more than I expected.
 However I've spent a good chunk of time with it these last two days so I'm going to keep hacking at it.
+Also I'm still convinced that I would rather have a free static site hosted on GitHub Pages rather than deal with any expenses or security issues from a self hosted CMS or SaaS CMS.

 <!-- **Link to work:** [Calculator App](http://www.example.com) -->